Outdoor Illumination Guide: LED Garden Lighting | 2025 UK Edition

 1. Summer Operation:

-In the UK summer, solar deck lights do not strictly require direct sunlight to operate.
+In the UK summer, solar lights do not strictly require direct sunlight to operate.
 This is because the longer daylight hours and higher sun angle provide ample ambient light, even in partially shaded areas.
 You can position them in most locations, and they will still charge and operate effectively (examples include east- or west-facing areas, or spots with intermittent shade).
 However, avoid "stupid" locations like behind walls, under dense foliage, or on the north side of your property, where even summer sunlight will be inadequate.

 While premium lights will perform better in these sub-optimal locations, even budget-grade lights will typically work fine in summer as long as they receive several hours of daylight, direct or indirect.